smartcontractkit/external-adapters-js/composite/market-closure/README.md

 ### Local

-Ensure that the project's dependencies are installed and that the code is compiled by running the following command from the external-adapters respository root:
+Ensure that the project's dependencies are installed and that the code is compiled by running the following command from the external-adapters repository root:

 ```bash
 yarn && yarn setup